raphaeloregan/academic-portfolio-template/README.md

 3. Add your own work pages.
 4. Replace PDFs and preview images.
 5. Update `sitemap.xml` if using a custom domain.
+6. Upload a favicon as a file under the name favicon.png